-Norway has long traditions in Arctic and polar research, and scientists from the University of Oslo were among the pioneers in the 19th and early 20th centuries.
+Norway has long traditions in Arctic research, and scientists from the University of Oslo were among the polar pioneers in the 19th and early 20th centuries.
 Geographically, this research has mainly been confined to the Svalbard archipelago and Norwegian Arctic waters.
-The natural sciences have traditionally been and still are the main scientific disciplines within polar research.
-This type of research has a prominent place in most countries, including Norway.
+Her you can read more about the history of polar research at the University of Oslo and ongoing projects at the Natural History Museum.

 The geologist Baltazar Mathias Keilhau from the University of Oslo was the first Norwegian scientist who carried out scientific field work in Svalbard during the first geological to the archipelago in 1827.
 He collected important geological, paleontological and botanical samples that still are parts of the collections at the Natural History Museum.

 The geologist Adolf Hoel was the leading Svalbard researcher in the first half of the 20th century.
 He conducted geological fieldwork in Svalbard every summer during the period 1907-1926 and made a comprehensive mapping of the geology of Svalbard.
 In 1911 he started his long-term career at the University of Oslo.
 Besides his work as an associate professor at the university, he was instrumental in the establishment in 1928 of Norges Svalbard- og Ishavsundersøkelser (Norway´s Svalbard and Arctic Ocean Research Survey), which he headed until 1945.

 Olaf Holtedahl (professor in geology from 1920) was the other Norwegian pioneer in Arctic geology.
 He participated in expeditions to Svalbard in 1909-11 and was the leader of the well-known Norwegian geology expedition to Novaya Zemlya in1921.